Anthony Dickenson

-Anthony Dickenson, FMedSci is Professor of Neuropharmacology at University College, London.
+Anthony Dickenson is a professor of neuropharmacology at University College, London.

-Education

-Tony Dickenson received his PhD at the National Institute for Medical Research, London, and has held Fellowships and posts in Paris, California and Sweden.

 Career

 Tony Dickenson was appointed to the Department of Pharmacology at University College in 1983.
 He conducted research into the mechanisms of pain and how pain can be controlled in both normal and patho-physiological conditions and how to translate basic science to the patient.

 Dickenson has supervised more than 20 completed PhD students as well as contributing to undergraduate science and medical teaching.
 He is a founding and continuing member of the London Pain Consortium, a Wellcome Trust Integrated Physiology Initiative, which funds a group of scientists in London and Oxford studying pain mechanisms and educating young scientists in this field.

 He has authored more than 330 refereed publications including Science and Nature, edited three books and written many chapters.
 He has also been quoted in the media and in magazine articles as an expert on pain remediation.